romain-jacotin/cuda/README.md

 __Automatic Scalability__

+Thread blocks are required to execute independently: It must be possible to execute them in any order, in parallel or in series.
+This independence requirement allows thread blocks to be scheduled in any order across any number of cores, enabling programmers to write code that scales with the number of cores.

 A GPU is built around an array of Streaming Multiprocessors (SMs).
 A Grid is partitioned into blocks of threads that execute independently from each other, so that a GPU with more multiprocessors will automatically execute the Grid in less time than a GPU with fewer multiprocessors.

 ![Automatic Scalability](./images/automatic_scalability.png "Automatic Scalability")